Homeowner Service Portal

 Context & Goals

 Customers managed separate accounts across brands, creating a fragmented experience and limiting visibility into their services.
-From a business perspective, this also reduced opportunities to cross-sell and upsell across Neighborly brands.
-We launched a unified Customer Portal MVP to bring everything into one place, reaching ~3,800 early users and validating demand for a centralized experience.
+From a business perspective, this reduced opportunities to cross-sell and upsell across Neighborly brands.

 Phase I